juntezhang/chatjz/README.md

 Previously I have written [a blog post on how question answering](https://github.com/juntezhang/exploring-question-answering) works.

 Does it work?
-Yes it does.
+Well, it depends.
 After creating the GPT vector index, I started to ask some questions.

 I wanted to know if there are any public fountains in Oerlikon, Zurich.
 Note that Oerlikon is a district within Zurich.
-And it gives me the correct answer, including the coordinate to the public fountain.
+And it gives me the incorrect answer, and it includes the coordinate to a public fountain on the other side of the city.
+This is an example of what is called "hallucination".
 ![](images/example1.png)

 I also wanted to know if there are any private fountains in Zurich.
 They may be in courtyards or private property.
 And yes there are, and it gives me the coordinates to those!